Alasdair Allan: Political career

+Personal life

+Allan is quadrilingual, and is able to speak: Scottish Gaelic, Norwegian, English and Scots.

-Allan wrote a book, Tweed Rins tae the Ocean (Tweed Runs to the Ocean), in response to claims made by former Conservative MP Rory Stewart that the Anglo-Scottish border was unnatural.
+In 2021, Allan wrote a book, Tweed Rins tae the Ocean (Tweed Runs to the Ocean), in response to claims made by former Conservative MP Rory Stewart that the Anglo-Scottish border was unnatural.
 Allan walked the Border and recorded his travels, similar to what Stewart did for his book The Marches.